-Paleo pear muffins are one of the best muffin recipes I've ever made!
-This pear muffin recipe is also grain-free, refined sugar-free, gluten free and dairy-free.
-These muffins are light, fluffy and surprisingly healthy...but nobody will know!
+These paleo pear muffins are one of the best almond flour muffin recipes I've ever made!
+These pear muffins are also grain-free, refined sugar-free, gluten free, and dairy-free.
+These muffins are light, fluffy, and surprisingly healthy...but nobody will know!

 One of my New Year's resolutions for my blog is to offer more grain-free and paleo recipes on the blog.
 Many people who can't eat gluten have reactions to other grains and feel "stuck" when it comes to baking options.